Some of these things are well-known if you’ve listened to my podcasts for any length of time.

 I once rode a Greyhound (maybe it was Continental Trailways) bus from New Orleans to Detroit.
 It was about 36 hours, after which I got zero sleep and immediately started loading a U-Haul.
 Slept a few hours then got up and drove said U-Haul truck from Detroit to Baton Rouge.
 I remember very little about the entire ordeal except that I was offered some cocaine somewhere during a stop in Ohio.
 I turned it down – about the only wise decision made during the entire trip!

 I’m a Christian, a member of The Church of Christ.
 I was baptized into Christ for the remission of sins when I was 11.
 Click on the tab, In Thy Paths, if you’re interested in hearing some of my sermons.
+Go here to hear a more polished gentleman preach, Let The Bible Speak.

 I attend worship 3 times weekly.
 Sunday morning, Sunday afternoon, and Wednesday evenings.